 - Dedicate the laptop – you will erase everything on it.

 If you can’t fufill these, then stop now.
 You’ll be wasting your time.
 If you want to see roughly how Hackintosh works or how my experience was, then please read on!

 This is from my current setup.
 They might actually have working configs that I’ve yet to find.
 If you know any, please comment below!

 - Screen (full graphics).

 - Display brightness.

 ❌ Does not

-I happened to have both the Edimax and TP-Link USB wireless adapters, which worked once drivers were installed.
+The L850 has a Qualcomm Atheros AR9462, which does not work in macOS.
+I happened to have both the Edimax and TP-Link USB wireless adapters, which worked with Chris1111 drivers.

 🕓 Changes from 2018